MicrosoftDocs/dynamics-365-project-operations/articles/time/copilot-in-time-entry.md

 Follow these steps to generate external comments using Copilot:

 1. Navigate to the **Time Entries** page.
-2. Activate the Copilot sidecar (click Copilot icon) to begin a chat conversation.
+2. Begin a chat conversation by activating the Copilot sidecar (click Copilot icon).
 3. Type _Generate comments_ or _Add external comments_ in chat window and hit Enter.
-4. Copilot will respond with _"Working on it"_ while it uses details like Project, Project Task, Role and Durations for each time entry to generate a generic, first draft of external comments that can be linked to each time entry.
+4. Copilot responds with _"Working on it"_ while it uses details like Project, Project Task, Role and Durations for each time entry to generate a generic, first draft of external comments.
 5. Copilot responds with the generated external comments for each time entry.
 Each generated comment is displayed as an editable text box and can be immediately modified.
 6. Once you have reviewed the generated comments and made necessary modifications to them, click **Save all**.
-7. Copilot will send a confirmation of saving comments for all time entries.  **Refresh** the time entry grid to view latest changes.
+7. Copilot sends a confirmation of saving comments for all time entries.  **Refresh** the time entry grid to view latest changes.

-To view previously saved external comments, type _View comments_ in the chat window and Copilot will display all previously saved comments without a Copilot icon.
-These can similarly be reviewed and modified before saving.
+To view previously saved external comments, type _View comments_ in the chat window and Copilot displays all previously saved comments without a Copilot icon.
+These comments can similarly be reviewed and modified before saving.

    > [!NOTE]
    > Copilot does not generate or over-write any pre-existing external comments that are linked to a time entry.
 Such comments are still displayed, but without a Copilot icon to indicate that they were not currently generated by Copilot.

-## Additional Resources
+  ## More Resources

 - [Responsible AI FAQs for Copilot in time entry](../responsible-ai/copilot-in-time-entry-faqs.md)